Kasakela chimpanzee community: Ferdinand

 Ferdinand (b.
 August 19, 1992) is Fifi's fourth oldest son.
 His father was his uncle Figan's rival Evered, who was 41 years old when Ferdinand was conceived.
 He became the first wild great ape to have his birth recorded.
 By 2007, he had grown into a large enough male to wound the alpha male Kris, and researchers believed he would eventually become the third of Fifi's sons to become alpha male.
 In 2008, he succeeded in supplanting Kris as alpha male, after wounding Kris badly in a fight.
 Ferdinand maintained his alpha male position primarily through intimidation and threats and even surprising attacking males.
 He would bite rivals on the back to leave a scar.
 By the last two years of his reign Ferdinand's aggressiveness had made him so unpopular with other group males that he spent most of his time apart from them, returning to assert his dominance every so often.
-During that time a coalition of rival males formed that included his nephews Fudge and Fundi and, their father and uncle Sheldon and Sampson, and another nephew Zeus.
+During that time a coalition of rival males formed that included his nephews Fudge and Fundi, and their father and uncle Sheldon and Sampson, and another nephew Zeus.
 In October 2016 the coalition attacked Ferdinand when he made one of his occasional appearances to try to assert his continuing dominance.
 Fudge and Fundi led the attack, with some support from their mother (and Ferdinand's sister) Fanni.
 Ferdinand was badly wounded in the attack and had to leave the group to recover.
 In his absence, Fudge was able to assert his dominance and attain the alpha position.

+After falling from alpha status, Ferdinand was generally excluded from the core group of male chimpanzees.
+But in 2019, while Fudge was away from the group, Ferdinand aligned with his brother Faustino and nephew Fundi to rejoin the core group.
+However, Fudge was able to regain alpha status.